technologicalMayhem/sunshine-tray/README.md

 Use cargo to install the application
 ```
-cargo install sunshine-tray-icon
+cargo install sunshine-tray
 ```

-Then simply start it up by running ``sunshine-tray-icon``.
+Then simply start it up by running ``sunshine-tray``.

 I would recommend either creating a start menu icon or put it into your system autostart.